Morphology-Based Particle Characterization is Critical for Biotherapeutic Quality

 Why FlowCam Stands Out

-FlowCam delivers a single, efficient solution for particle size, concentration, and morphology—preserving particles in their native state and avoiding artifacts introduced by traditional methods such as MM.
+FlowCam delivers a single, efficient solution for characterizing particle morphology as well as size and concentration—preserving particles in their native state and avoiding artifacts introduced by traditional methods such as MM.
 For biologics developers, morphology-based particle analysis with FlowCam isn’t just a differentiator—it’s an essential tool for ensuring safety, compliance, and efficiency.

 Curious to learn more about subvisible particle analysis?
 Download our eBook offering insights into the latest flow imaging microscopy applications for identifying subvisible particles, including relevant USP chapters.